 - Laurel Mill Elementary School

-Franklin County Schools appoints two new assistant principals at FHS
+Franklin County Schools appoints two new principals for 2019-2020

-Franklin County Schools is proud to announce that two new Assistant Principals have been hired for Franklinton High School for the 2019-2020 school year.
+Franklin County Schools is proud to announce that two new principals have been hired for District elementary schools for the 2019-2020 school year.

-“We are excited to welcome Mr. Glenn and Ms. Lassiter to their new leadership positions within our District,” said Dr. Rhonda Schuhler, Superintendent of Franklin County Schools.
-“Although they have unique backgrounds, they both share a wealth of experiences and achievements that they will bring to Franklinton High School.
-We anticipate they will complement the existing leadership team as they build upon the current environment of excellence in learning and teaching.”
+“We are excited to welcome Mr. Wiggins and Ms. Wilkerson to their new leadership positions within our District,” said Dr. Rhonda Schuhler, Superintendent of Franklin County Schools.
+“Both new principals bring a wealth of unique experiences and many achievements to their new schools.
+We anticipate they will also convey new energy, ideas and focus to create environments that are conducive to excellence in learning and teaching.”

 Wiggins is a veteran principal who has worked in both public and private schools for the past 27 years.
 He earned a Master’s of School Administration from East Carolina University in 1992.
 Most recently, Wiggins was the Head of School at Kerr-Vance Academy in Henderson.
 He previously served as an elementary and middle school principal with Granville County Schools at Wilton Elementary and G.C.
 Hawley Middle School in addition to other positions in education.
 Wiggins is a native of Kinston and currently resides in Henderson.
 He is married to Sandra Allen Wiggins, who teaches at Franklinton High School.